AlxMarz/REGEX-HOWTO/Develop/gist-template.md

-# Understanding REGEX or Regular Expressions with Alex M🎉🎉 (replace with your title)
+# Understanding REGEX or Regular Expressions with Alex M🎉🎉

-Introductory paragraph (replace this with your text)

 Welcome, this is a markdown created with the purpose of explaining how regular expressions or REGEX work and why they are important to programmers.